Patrick Estes

-High school career
+Patrick Brion Estes (born February 4, 1983) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Virginia Cavaliers.
+He was selected by the San Francisco 49ers in the seventh round of the 2005 NFL draft with the 248th overall pick.

+Early life

-Estes played high school football in Richmond, Virginia for the Benedictine Cadets.
+Estes played high school football in Richmond, Virginia, for the Benedictine Cadets.
 He also was a stand out basketball player there.

 He played in the first ever U.S. Army All-American Bowl game on December 30, 2000.

 College career

 Estes, who was considered one of the top recruits in the country at tight end, spent his career as a backup to Virginia's All-American Heath Miller but received frequent playing time particularly as a blocker.
+In a game against South Carolina in 2002, he caught a touchdown pass from Miller.
 Though he played as a tight end in college he was converted to offensive tackle by the 49ers.